 The keypad is in normal operation after power-up delay.
-Set it in programming mode with Master Code and validate it with I or I all.
+Set it in programming mode with Master Code and validate it with 1.

-For those keypads with door bell button, the l button is equivalent to the l button.
+For those keypads without 🗈 button, the 🗟 button is equivalent to the 🗅 button.

 For the owner's convenience in programming at the first time, a Master Code 0 0 0 0 has been put into the keypad before exit-factory.
 It is NOT a default code.
 For security reason, owner should program a personal Master Code to replace it after the keypad is owned.